Diversity, Equity, and Inclusion

 To report a concern regarding equity, harassment, misconduct, or discrimination with the Title IX office, please use this form.

 - The HSS Classroom Collaborative sessions are designed to help our instructors share ideas, research, and successful classroom practices in an informal environment.
 The first iteration centered on grading in the wake of the pandemic with an eye towards changing practices for the future.
-Upcoming events in this series can be found here, and past events are here.
+Past events in this series can be found here.

 - The HSS Division Chair's Visitors Program enables HSS graduate students, postdocs, and faculty to invite scholars to Caltech who belong to groups historically excluded from our primary disciplines.
 The program aims to foster collaboration and new research and mentorship opportunities, both for scholars outside of Caltech and scholars within Caltech.
 For further information, please email Jennifer Jahner and Antonio Rangel.